Fardenz/telegram-mini-app/frontend/README.md

 docker-compose up
 ```

 ## How to

 <details>

 <summary>Route mapping</summary>

-update the [`tsconfig.json`](https://github.com/Fardenz/telegram-mini-
-      app/blob/main/frontend/tsconfig.json) and [`tsconfig.vite.json`](https://github.com/Fardenz/telegram-mini-
-      app/blob/main/frontend/tsconfig.vite.json) to use the new path aliases, just like all the rest.
+Update the [`tsconfig.json`](https://github.com/Fardenz/telegram-mini-app/blob/main/frontend/tsconfig.json) and [`tsconfig.vite.json`](https://github.com/Fardenz/telegram-mini-app/blob/main/frontend/tsconfig.vite.json) to use the new path aliases, just like all the rest.

 </details>

 <details>

 <summary>Adding a new view</summary>

-      1. Create a new route in [`paths.ts`](https://github.com/Fardenz/telegram-mini-
+1. Create a new route in [`paths.ts`](https://github.com/Fardenz/telegram-mini-app/blob/main/frontend/src/router/paths.ts).
-         app/blob/main/frontend/src/router/paths.ts).
 2. Add the route to the router.
 If a header is needed, ensure to include the `MainLayout` component.
 3. Create the view in the `views` folder.

 </details>
 <details>

 <summary>Create environments</summary>

 - Development: File .env.development on env folder.
 - Production: File .env.production on env folder.

-Create this two files and copy the info of the .env.example file
+Create these two files and copy the info of the .env.example file

 </details>

-### Code Structure
+## Code Structure

 The frontend of the Telegram mini-app is structured as follows: